vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 Lokapalas — World Guardians, a group of eight or ten deities protecting  the world in the eight directions, above and below: Indra, Agni, Yama,  Niriti, Varuna, Vayu, Kubera, liana, and optionally Brahman, Visnu.  mahamayd — Material cause of the pure domain.

-Maheivara — "Great Lord," collective name for Siva's manifest forms,  represented by Saiva icons and related to aspects or episodes of Siva's  activities in the world.
+Maheivara — "Great Lord," collective name for Siva's manifest forms,  represented by Śaiva icons and related to aspects or episodes of Siva's  activities in the world.

 mala — Primordial stain, one of three primary fetters.